CentEAP/eap-build/readme.md

 Why ?
 =====
-As I was not able to build JBoss EAP 6, I've made a script who can download JBoss EAP 6's source code, patch the repository and launch the build with a JBoss Maven repository.
+As I was not able to build JBoss EAP 6+, I've made a script who can download JBoss EAP 6+'s source code, patch the repository and launch the build with a JBoss Maven repository.

-The result isn't exactly be a JBoss EAP binary but something with a few differences.
+The result isn't exactly a JBoss EAP binary but something with a few differences.

 How ?
 =====